IlariaPilo/c-class/cpp/design_patterns/README.md

 Notice that n:m(2) is better than n:m(1) in terms of consistency management.

 ## Creational patterns
+Creational patterns focus on how to force instances creation under different constraints.

 ### Abstract factory
 **Context ->** a family of related classes can have different implementation details (e.g., creating different windows for a GUI according to the OS).